Skip to main content

 Background

-1. Campus Exam Classification is responsible for reviewing amended returns/refund claims submitted to the Internal Revenue Service and referred to Exam under the CAT-A process.
-Accounts Management (AM), Submission Processing (SP) and other areas refer claims to Campus Exam Classification when they identify CAT-A criteria.
-Claims are typically referred via the Account Management Services (AMS) Correspondence Imaging Inventory System (CII) using the “2CATA” suspense option, which systemically reassigns the IDRS control base to the co-located Campus Exam Classification IDRS number.
+1. Campus Exam Classification is responsible for reviewing amended returns/refund claims submitted to the Internal Revenue Service and referred to Exam under the Category A (CAT-A) process.
+Accounts Management (AM), Submission Processing (SP) and other areas refer claims to Campus Exam Classification in both Small Business/Self Employment (SB/SE) and Taxpayer Services (TS) Return Integrity Compliance Services (RICS) Exam when they identify CAT-A criteria.
+Claims are typically referred via the Account Management Services (AMS) Correspondence Imaging Inventory System (CII) using the "2CATA" suspense option, which systemically reassigns the IDRS control base to the co-located Campus Exam Classification IDRS number.

-2. The CII case (claim) is reviewed by Campus Exam Classification (Revenue Agents for BMF and Tax Compliance Officers for IMF) to determine whether the driver for the referral is allowable and whether the amended return has audit potential.
+2. The CII case (claim) is reviewed by Campus Exam Classification (Revenue Agents for BMF and Tax Compliance Officers for IMF) to determine whether the issue being claimed is allowable and whether the amended return has audit potential.
 Claims that are either accepted as filed, not allowable, or have insufficient information to make a determination are returned to AM/SP via CII, which reassigns the IDRS control base back to the originator.
-The AM/SP originator then processes the amended return according to classifier instruction and closes the CII case, which closes the IDRS control base.
+The AM/SP originator then processes the adjustment (when accepted) or issues the disallowance notice (when not allowed) and closes the CII case, which closes the IDRS control base.
 Claims that are considered to have audit potential are selected for examination and routed to Campus Exam Classification Support.
 The CII case is returned to AM/SP with notations that the claim was selected and the originator closes the CII case.

-3. When a case is selected, Campus Exam Classification Support builds the case by opening an AIMS base (which establishes a TC 420), closing IDRS control bases on CC TXMOD as necessary, requesting original paper returns when necessary, creating a Form 3210, and electronically delivering the case via shared drive to local area office Planning and Special Programs (PSP).
-Cases sent to co-located Campus Exam could be hand-carried, sent through interoffice mail, or emailed.
+3. When a classifier identifies a claim with Large, Unusual, and/or Questionable (LUQ) items and decides it has audit potential, they send the claim to Classification Support (Case Building) for delivery to Correspondence or Field Exam.
+Campus Exam Classification Support builds the case by opening an AIMS base (which establishes a TC 420), closing IDRS control bases on CC TXMOD as necessary, and electronically delivering any necessary case documents to local area office Planning and Special Programs (PSP) or Campus Exam.
 See IRM 4.19.12, Classification Support.

 Authority